cowdingus/n4me_v2/README.md

 # Note4Me

-A note taking app w/ a bit of insanity.
+A note taking app made w/ a bit of insanity.